cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==
+= 2.4.0 =
+* Added border and border radius settings on all blocks (except Tabs and Accordion).
+* Added box shadow settings on all blocks (except Tabs and Accordion).
+* Fixed an issue where custom classes would make some blocks break their styling.
+* Various editor UI fixes.

 = 2.3.2 =
 * Added link in image block.
 * Update Container block to work on WordPress 5.4